 Any absence for which a note is not properly submitted will be considered unexcused.
-Once students have used ten (10)family member notes for any reason, they will be required to have written medical/legal verification in order for subsequent absences to be considered excused.
+Once students have used ten (10) family member notes for any reason, they will be required to have written medical/legal verification in order for subsequent absences to be considered excused.
 Dismissals by the School Nurse may be considered excused under certain circumstances.

-A student who has an acute or chronic medical condition that may contribute to excessive absences or tardiness will be required to submit an Extended Medical Excuse Form, signed by a physician or other healthcare provider.
+Student absences are calculated on an hourly basis.
+Any time a student arrives late or leaves early will be counted towards excessive absences and/or habitual truancy.
+A student who has an acute or chronic medical condition that may contribute to excessive absences or tardiness will be required to submit medical documentation which is signed by a physician or other healthcare provider.
 This form will be considered valid for a thirty (30) day period.
+For any acute or chronic medical conditions that last longer than 30 days, the parent/guardian will need to set up a meeting with the director to discuss educational options.